v3.5 Smart features — schema diff & migrations, an editable ERD, JSONB & charts

 04

-Every no-code action has a Show SQL button, so you see exactly what runs and learn as you go.
+Every no-code action has a Show SQL button, so you see exactly what runs.
 Want to take over?
-The full query runner is one tab away — a real editor with results in the same grid.
+Flip any tab to Advanced Mode — a schema-aware Monaco editor seeded with the query no-code was about to run, with autocomplete, transactions, timing, and a per-connection history and saved-query library.

 05